Channel Coding at Low Capacity: The Analysis of Practical Code Designs

-\textbf{Polar Coding Does Optimal and Implicit Repetition at Low-Capacity.} We have shown in Section~\ref{sec:repeat} that the maximum allowed repetition size to have negligible capacity loss is $\mathcal{O}(n/\kappa^2)$.
-We will show in this section that at low-capacity, the polar construction is enforced to have $\mathcal{O}(n/\kappa^2)$ repetitions.
+We have shown in Section~\ref{sec:repeat} that the maximum allowed repetition size to have negligible capacity loss is $\mathcal{O}(n/\kappa^2)$.
+We show in this section that at low-capacity regime, the polar construction is enforced to have $\mathcal{O}(n/\kappa^2)$ repetitions.
 In other words, the resulting polar code is equivalent to a smaller polar code of size $\mathcal{O}(\kappa^2)$ followed by repetitions.
-Consequently, the encoder and decoder of the polar code could be implemented with much lower complexity taking into account the implicit repetitions.
-That is, the encoding complexity can be reduced to $n + \mathcal{O}( \kappa^2 \log \kappa)$ and the decoding complexity using the list successive cancellation (SC) decoder with list size $L$ is reduced to $n + \mathcal{O}(L \kappa^2 \log \kappa)$.
-Recall that the original implementation of polar codes requires $n \log n$ encoding complexity and $\mathcal{O}(L n \log n)$ decoding complexity.
-Moreover, as the repetition steps can all be done in parallel, the computational \emph{latency} of the encoding and decoding operations can be reduced to $\mathcal{O}( \kappa^2 \log \kappa)$ and $\mathcal{O}( L\kappa^2 \log \kappa)$, respectively.
+Consequently, the encoder and decoder of the polar code could be implemented with much lower complexity taking into account the naturally adopted repetitions.
+That is, the encoding complexity can be reduced to $n + \mathcal{O}( \kappa^2 \log \kappa)$ and the decoding complexity using the successive cancellation list (SCL) decoder with list size $L$, proposed by Tal and Vardy \cite{tal2015list}, is reduced to $n + \mathcal{O}(L \kappa^2 \log \kappa)$.
+Recall that the original implementation of polar codes requires $\mathcal{O}(n \log n)$ encoding complexity and $\mathcal{O}(L n \log n)$ decoding complexity.
+Moreover, as the operations involving repeated blocks can all be done in parallel, the computational \emph{latency} of the encoding and decoding operations can be reduced to $\mathcal{O}( \kappa^2 \log \kappa)$ and $\mathcal{O}( L\kappa^2 \log \kappa)$, respectively.
 To further reduce the complexity, the simplified SC decoder \cite{alamdar2011simplified} or relaxed polar codes \cite{el2017relaxed} can be invoked.
-Such complexity reductions are important for making polar codes a suitable candidate for practice.
+Such complexity reductions are important for making polar codes a suitable candidate in practice.
 In a related work, designing low-rate codes for BSCs by concatenating high rate polar codes together with repetitions is considered \cite{dumer2017polar}.
+Furthermore, following the publication of the initial version of this paper, several works have looked into improving low-rate polar codes by either tweaking the repetition or concatenating them with other codes \cite{abbasi2022polar,dumer2021codes, abbasi2022hybrid}.